 WSU transforms lives and betters society in remarkable ways.
 Yet much of the country is unaware of the University’s achievements in fields ranging from the plant sciences and veterinary medicine to the humanities and business.

 Raising the University’s prestige through the D25 is essential to WSU’s future wellbeing.
 Achieving top 25 status will:

 - Provide students with a transformational educational experience

 - Add value to the degrees of alumni

-The Drive to 25 builds on the cornerstones of our institutional Strategic Plan and its two pivotal goals:
+The Drive to 25 builds on the cornerstones of the University’s Strategic Plan and its two pivotal goals: